SRJPE/JPE-datasets/scripts/rst/deer-creek/deer_creek_rst_data_qc.md

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

 ![](deer_creek_rst_data_qc_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->
 A lot of spread in this time.
-0 seems like a non functional trap.
+0 seems like a non functional trap or could be NA coded as 0 (although there are already NA values).
 Very high values seem like outliers.

 **Numeric Summary of time\_for\_10\_revolutions over Period of Record**